zix99/rare/docs/usage/aggregators.md

 ### Summary

-The histogram format outputs an aggregation by counting the occurences of an extracted match.
+The histogram format outputs an aggregation by counting the occurrences of an extracted match.
 That is to say, on every line a regex will be matched (or not), and the matched groups can be used to extract and build a key, that will act as the bucketing name.